svlentink/myhugoblogs/blog.lent.ink/content/2022/certified-coder.md

 [future colleague's resume](https://lentink.consulting/resume/resume-english.html),
 so you understand their background, lingo and perspective.

-If you are not a network engineer, you don't need to know the 3 way handshake of TCP, but most developers should know the difference between TCP and UDP.
+For example, if you're not a network engineer, you don't need to know the 3 way handshake of TCP.
+But most developers should know the difference between TCP and UDP.